Cost of Registration:

 CCA Classes for grades 1 through 4 are $176 per year, per class.
 Each class is one hour and goes for 24 weeks of the school year.

 Classes for grades 5 through 12 at CCA are 30 weeks in length and cost $230 per year, per class, for a one-hour class.
 One semester classes for grades 5 through 12 are subsequently $115.
-Some upper-level secondary classes will meet for 1.5 hours and will be $310 per year.
+The Upper Elementary Core (UEC) classes on Thursday for 4th-6th graders are also $230 per year, per class.

 Tuition checks are written directly to each individual teacher.

 Each Jr high and high school class will typically require a textbook to be purchased for each student.
-Teachers will inform you of textbooks requirements upon registration for their class.
+Teachers will inform you of textbook requirements in the online description of their class.
+Many of these also require a materials fee to cover the cost of supplies needed for class (such as wood for woodworking and science lab items, etc.).

-Class fees listed are per student, per year.
+Class material fees listed are per student, per year.

 All elementary students will need to come to classes with markers, scissors, pencils/pens, two glue sticks, and crayons for grades 1-6.
 Please be sure all crayons, markers, and glue sticks are washable.
-These can be stored in a schoolbox and/or backpack students can bring to CCA every Tuesday.
-Some classes may require a specific supply to be brought from home, such as a 3-ring binder to put all papers in, or a notebook, a Bible, etc. You will find this information on the class information sheets provided by each teacher.
+These can be stored in a schoolbox and/or backpack students can bring to CCA every Friday.
+Some classes may require a specific supply to be brought from home, such as a 3-ring binder to put all papers in, or a notebook, a Bible, etc. Addtional materials needed for each class is listed in the online class description.

-If a junior high or high school student has a one-hour free period in their schedule, given that they are registered for a class before and after that hour, that student is permitted to remain in the Student Center at no extra charge.
-We feel that students in grades 7 and older would not need monitoring the way younger students would, so they are given this privilege with the understanding that they are to remain in the Student Center under staff supervision, and will not be allowed to roam the parking lot outside during school hours.
+If a 7th – 12th grade student has a one-hour free period in their schedule, given that they are registered for a class before and after that hour, that student is permitted to attend “study hall.”
+7th & 8th graders choosing to take a study hall hour will be charged $100, due on registration day.
+9th – 12th graders can sign up for one hour of study hall at no extra charge.
+We feel that students in grades 7 and older do not need monitoring the way younger students would, so they are given this privilege with the understanding that they are to remain in Study Hall under staff supervision, and will not be allowed to roam the building or outside during school hours.
 This is to help parents who want their child to take a class, for example, at the first and third period of the day, but do not wish to sign up for anything offered in 2nd period.
+It is not provided for a “social hour” but only out of absolute necessity.
 Every student is only allowed one free period per day.
-Only students listed on the Student Center roster for each hour will be allowed to remain.
+Only students listed on the Study Hall roster for each hour will be allowed to remain.
 If a junior high or high school student were to abuse the trust we have placed in them to be self-sufficient during that hour, they would not be allowed to stay during their free period.
 We have excellent students and outstanding families at CCA, and do not expect this to ever become an issue.